-The admission arrangements at Hawridge and Cholesbury are determined by the local authority admission team.
+The admission arrangements at Hawridge and Cholesbury are determined by the Governing body.
 These arrangements are the same for all children, with or without SEND, with the exception of children with EHC Plans.

 For the admission of children with EHC Plans, Buckinghamshire County Council decide on nearest appropriate placements and make requests to the nearest appropriate school.
 The Head and Governors are consulted prior to acceptance.